Postbaccalaureate

 Does Loras offer on-campus housing for Postbac students?

 Loras-owned housing is available for Postbac students in Smyth Hall.
 Smyth is an alternative residence hall located in the center of campus.
-Smyth is comprised of single and triple rooms; and houses a limited, diverse population including transfers, upperclassmen, Postbac Pre-Med/Pre-Health, and graduate Biomedical Sciences students.
+Smyth is comprised of single and triple rooms; and houses a limited, diverse population including transfers, upperclassmen, Postbacc Pre-Medical/Health, and other graduate students.
 Smyth is also home to the Religious Studies and Theology departments.

 Amenities include: